bigabdoul/Polib.Net/README.md

 It contains three projects:

 1. **Polib.NetStandard**: This is the core project targeting .NET Standard 1.4, which means it's a cross-platform implementation.
-It responsible for all interactions with .po translation files.
+It's responsible for all interactions with .po translation files.

 2. **Polib.NetCore.Mvc**: This one is a translation library project targeting